 Kimono Obi 4: Fukuro Obi

 This is the most formal kimono obi today.
 It can show off its beauty in the Taiko knot, but it is also capable of many other styles.
 It makes an appearance during ceremonies and celebrations.
 A fukuro obi is often made so that the part that will not be visible when worn is of smooth, thinner and lighter silk.
 Obis of this level of formality pair nicely with a Furisode.
 The knots are often very elaborate and big, making them elegant and feminine.

 Kimono Obi 5: Maru Obi

 A Maru Obi is the most formal kimono obi.
 An ornate pattern runs along the entire length on both sides.
 Maru obis were at their most popular during the Taisho and Meiji-periods.
 Their bulk and weight makes maru obis difficult to handle.
-Furthermore, they are worn mostly by Geishas and Maikos.
+Furthermore, mostly Geisha and Maiko wear these types of kimono obi.
 Another use for maru obi is as a part of a bride’s outfit or when bride-like formality is required.
 When a Maiko wears a Maru obi, the symbol of her Geisha house is visible on the bottom of the obi.

 EXTRA: Children’s Kimono Obi

 Children wear either imitations of adult obis or softer versions.
 Additionally, the knots can be simple or elaborate.
 Usually, children’s kimonos and obis are more decorated.
 Furthermore, the hair decorations for girls are more playful.